javascript-tutorial/en.javascript.info/1-js/01-getting-started/1-intro/article.md

 - [V8](https://en.wikipedia.org/wiki/V8_(JavaScript_engine)) -- in Chrome and Opera.
 - [Gecko](https://en.wikipedia.org/wiki/Gecko_(software)) -- in Firefox.
-- ...There are other codenames like "Trident", "Chakra" for different versions of IE, "Nitro" and "SquirrelFish" for Safari etc.
+- ...There are other codenames like "Trident", "Chakra" for different versions of IE, "ChakraCore" for Microsoft Edge, "Nitro" and "SquirrelFish" for Safari etc.

 These terms above are good to remember, because they are used in developer articles in the internet.
 We'll use them too.
 For instance, if "a feature X is supported by V8", then it probably works in Chrome and Opera.